Madhudorai/acousticimaging-locata/README.md

   * 32-channel **EigenMike** placed at the center of the room.
 * Sources:

-  * 20 uniformly placed static sources with:

-    * direct line-of-sight to the array,
-    * minimum distances from the array and walls.
+  * 20 uniformly placed static sources with direct line-of-sight to the array, minimum distances from the array and walls.

 ---